Calculate ROE Instantly

 Retailer$150M$600M25%3%2.5x3.3x

-All four companies show 25% or similar ROE, but the DuPont drivers are completely different.
+All four companies in the table above show 25% or similar ROE, but the DuPont drivers are completely different.
 The SaaS company achieves it with margins and no leverage; the bank uses extreme leverage; the retailer uses high asset turnover and moderate leverage.

 ROE benchmarks by industry